Front cover of Culture 6 October 2002

 CONCLUSION: These results show that cholesterol and saturated fat intakes have no combined effect on serum low-density lipoprotein cholesterol level, whereas cholesterol intake per se affects serum HDL-C level.

-The problem here is that there are hundreds of studies on saturated fat and cholesterol levels.
-I can find many, like the one above to support my argument; they can probably find as many to support theirs.
+There are hundreds of studies on saturated fat and cholesterol levels.
+I can find many, like the one above to support my argument.

 But no matter how many I find, I will never convince them.
 Nothing can.
-They will not, indeed, cannot, change their minds.
+They will not, indeed, cannot it seems, change their minds.

 Last updated 31 March 2009